perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-extract-by-grapheme-instead-of-codepoint-substr.md

 {
    "image" : null,
-   "authors" : [
+   "description" : "℞ 31: Extract by grapheme instead of by codepoint (substr) The Unicode Standard Annex #29 discusses the boundaries between grapheme clusters&mdash;what users might perceive as \"characters\".
+The CPAN module Unicode::GCString allows you to treat a Unicode string as a sequence...", "authors" : [
       "tom-christiansen"
    ],
-   "categories" : "unicode",
    "thumbnail" : null,
-   "description" : "â 31: Extract by grapheme instead of by codepoint (substr) The Unicode Standard Annex #29 discusses the boundaries between grapheme clusters&mdash;what users might perceive as \"characters\".
-The CPAN module Unicode::GCString allows you to treat a Unicode string as a sequence...", "title" : "Perl Unicode Cookbook: Extract by Grapheme Instead of Codepoint (substr)", "slug" : "/pub/2012/05/perlunicook-extract-by-grapheme-instead-of-codepoint-substr", "date" : "2012-05-25T06:00:01-08:00",
+   "draft" : null,
    "tags" : [],
+   "title" : "Perl Unicode Cookbook: Extract by Grapheme Instead of Codepoint (substr)", "categories" : "unicode",
+   "date" : "2012-05-25T06:00:01-08:00",
-   "draft" : null
+   "slug" : "/pub/2012/05/perlunicook-extract-by-grapheme-instead-of-codepoint-substr"
 }

-â 31: Extract by grapheme instead of by codepoint (substr) {#Extract-by-grapheme-instead-of-by-codepoint-substr-}
+℞ 31: Extract by grapheme instead of by codepoint (substr) {#Extract-by-grapheme-instead-of-by-codepoint-substr-}
 ----------------------------------------------------------

-The [Unicode Standard Annex \#29](http://www.unicode.org/reports/tr29/) discusses the boundaries between grapheme clustersâwhat users might perceive as "characters".
+The [Unicode Standard Annex \#29](http://www.unicode.org/reports/tr29/) discusses the boundaries between grapheme clusters—what users might perceive as "characters".
 The CPAN module [Unicode::GCString](http://search.cpan.org/perldoc?Unicode::GCString) allows you to treat a Unicode string as a sequence of these grapheme